HB-fga/Studies/README.md

-# Tests
+# Studies
-This is where I leave random codes and test things!
+A repository I'm gonna be using to study and test random stuff :)